jamiephillips212/reading-notes/code-201/class-01.md

 > In this module we're not teaching CSS, but once you have an understanding of the basics of HTML, try diving into our CSS first steps module to start learning how to style your site.

 # HTML for structuring content

 > Note: Roughly 8% of men and 0.5% of women are colorblind; or, to put it another way, approximately 1 in every 12 men and 1 in every 200 women.
 Blind and visually impaired people represent roughly 4-5% of the world population (in 2015 there were 940 million people with some degree of vision loss, while the total population was around 7.5 billion).

 - In your HTML code, you can mark up sections of content based on their functionality — you can use elements that represent the sections of content described above unambiguously, and assistive technologies like screen readers can recognize those elements and help with tasks like "find the main navigation", or "find the main content."
 As we mentioned earlier in the course, there are a number of consequences of not using the right element structure and semantics for the right job.

 - To implement such semantic mark up, HTML provides dedicated tags that you can use to represent such sections, for example:

-- header: <header>.
+- header: `<header>.`

-- navigation bar: <nav>.
+- navigation bar: `<nav>.`

-- main content: <main>, with various content subsections represented by <article>, <section>, and <div> elements.
+- main content: `<main>`, with various content subsections represented by `<article>, <section>, and <div> elements.`

-- sidebar: <aside>; often placed inside <main>.
+- sidebar: `<aside>`; often placed inside `<main>`.

-- footer: <footer>.
+- footer: `<footer>.`

 # HTML layout elements in more detail

-- <main> is for content unique to this page.
+- `<main>` is for content unique to this page.
 Use <main> only once per page, and put it directly inside <body>.
 Ideally this shouldn't be nested within other elements.

-- <article> encloses a block of related content that makes sense on its own without the rest of the page (e.g., a single blog post).
+- `<article>` encloses a block of related content that makes sense on its own without the rest of the page (e.g., a single blog post).

-- <section> is similar to <article>, but it is more for grouping together a single part of the page that constitutes one single piece of functionality (e.g., a mini map, or a set of article headlines and summaries), or a theme.
-It's considered best practice to begin each section with a heading; also note that you can break <article>s up into different <section>s, or <section>s up into different <article>s, depending on the context.
+- `<section>` is similar to `<article>`, but it is more for grouping together a single part of the page that constitutes one single piece of functionality (e.g., a mini map, or a set of article headlines and summaries), or a theme.
+It's considered best practice to begin each section with a heading; also note that you can break `<article>s` up into different `<section>s`, or `<section>s` up into different `<article>s`, depending on the context.

-- <aside> contains content that is not directly related to the main content but can provide additional information indirectly related to it (glossary entries, author biography, related links, etc.).
+- `<aside>` contains content that is not directly related to the main content but can provide additional information indirectly related to it (glossary entries, author biography, related links, etc.).

-- <header> represents a group of introductory content.
-If it is a child of <body> it defines the global header of a webpage, but if it's a child of an <article> or <section> it defines a specific header for that section (try not to confuse this with titles and headings).
+- `<header>` represents a group of introductory content.
+If it is a child of `<body>` it defines the global header of a webpage, but if it's a child of an `<article>` or `<section>` it defines a specific header for that section (try not to confuse this with titles and headings).

-- <nav> contains the main navigation functionality for the page.
+- `<nav>` contains the main navigation functionality for the page.
 Secondary links, etc., would not go in the navigation.

-- <footer> represents a group of end content for a page.
+- `<footer>` represents a group of end content for a page.

 # Non-semantic wrappers

 - Sometimes you'll come across a situation where you can't find an ideal semantic element to group some items together or wrap some content.
 Sometimes you might want to just group a set of elements together to affect them all as a single entity with some CSS or JavaScript.
 For cases like these, HTML provides the <div> and <span> elements.
 You should use these preferably with a suitable class attribute, to provide some kind of label for them so they can be easily targeted.

-<span> is an inline non-semantic element, which you should only use if you can't think of a better semantic text element to wrap your content, or don't want to add any specific meaning.
+- `<span>` is an inline non-semantic element, which you should only use if you can't think of a better semantic text element to wrap your content, or don't want to add any specific meaning.
 For example:

 <p>
   The King walked drunkenly back to his room at 01:00, the beer doing nothing to